billyadam/raiz-wallet/README.md

 in the example we are withdrawing 400 from the wallet, can be seen below, the user's latest balance after deposit is shown to be 4600 since previously we deposit 5000 into the account

 ### Transaction Transfer
-Our next transaction endpoint is to transfer money from our wallet account to another person's walet, this endpoint, like the previous one, must be hit with the token
+Our next transaction endpoint is to transfer money from our wallet account to another person's wallet, this endpoint, like the previous one, must be hit with the token

 the endpoint is `POST http://{address}/api/transactions/transfer` with payload of